hashirahmad/RNExpoNoteApp/README.md

-# RNExpoNoteApp
+# ReactNativeExpo

-Just to refresh my knowledge on React Native after some time.
+It is just a tutorial I followed to refresh my knowledge on React Native.

+This is done using Expo.

+## The entire purpose is

+- refresh my knowledge of React Native.
+- gain some understanding of Expo Framework.